watchfulli/XCloner-Wordpress/docs/reporting-bugs.md

 ## What To Include

-Begin by stating what you were doing, what you expected to happend and what happened instead.
+Begin by stating what you were doing, what you expected to happen and what happened instead.
 Please include a list of steps to reproduce the error.

 In the issue, please note what versions of the following you are testing with:
 - WordPress